openmesh-DIY/openmesh-firmware/README.md

 Notes:
 > OpenMesh is not perfect.
 Neither are you.
 That's fine.
+AND The default AES key is public and intended for testing only.
+Users must change it for real deployments.

 Phone is **optional**.
 Nodes work **standalone** with OLED + buttons.